Our everyday difficult choice.

 It’s an unavoidable experience felt by many moving throughout cities across the country; the moment in which you notice an individual with nothing left.
 People who, with little to no support network, and perhaps without money, food, clothes or shelter, live in our country under society’s radar.

-In these moments, I’m left to make a choice.
-Should I be giving this person money or should I be supporting them some other way?
-If I do give them money directly, perhaps I’m not truly helping and just exacerbating their situation?
-One question seems to underpin every encounter of this kind: how can I best support these people?
+In these moments, we're left to make a choice.
+Should we be giving this person money or should we be supporting them some other way?
+If we do give them money directly, perhaps we're not truly helping and just exacerbating their situation?
+One question seems to underpin every encounter of this kind: how can we best support these people?

 What if there could be a way to connect those in need with clothes that already exist?